ZJvandeWeg/rust-red/README.md

 This is a Node-RED compatible runtime implemented in Rust<sub>†</sub>, designed to enhance performance and reduce memory footprint.
 By replacing the original NodeJS backend with this Rust-based implementation, you can achieve better performance and a smaller memory footprint.

+In summary, you can first test the workflow on a high-performance desktop PC, and subsequently deploy EdgeLink along with the `flows.json` workflow file to an edge computing device that is constrained by limited resources for operational execution.

 ## Features

 - **High Performance**: Leverage the advantages of the Rust language for excellent performance.